Professor of Political Science with a Focus on Political Systems in North America

-I received my PhD in political science from Goethe-Universität (Frankfurt am Main) in 2002 and taught there from 2002 until 2007.
-Since then, I have been first Guestprofessor at the Freie Universität Berlin and since 2012 Professor of North American Politics in the Department of Political Science at John-F.-Kennedy Institute for North American Studies.
-I published widely on social policy, the political system in the United States, health care reform in the US and nationalism and regional Integration in a transatlantic perspective.
+I am a trained political scientist (comparative perspective) and received my PhD in political science from Goethe-Universität (Frankfurt am Main) in 2002.
+In 2010 I started teaching as a Guestprofessor at the John-F.-Kennedy-Institute for North-American Studies (JFKI) at the Freie Universität Berlin and since 2012 as Professor of Political Science with a focus on Political Systems in North America in the Department of Political Science at the JFKI.
+I published widely on the topics of inequality, state-market relations, social and health policy, democracy in a transatlantic perspective.

 © Georg Lopata/BKK

 I am primarily interested in the topic of income and wealth inequality and how advanced welfare regimes in the transatlantic region try to redistribute economic resources via the tax and transfer system.
 I just finished a book project titled "The Promise of Equality: Legitimacy and the Boundaries of Democracy"